bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 npm install react@experimental react-dom@experimental
 ```

-Next, to enable it you simply need to make som changes in your entry file, and use the `createRoot` from `ReactDOM`:
+Next, to enable it you simply need to make some changes in your entry file, and use the `createRoot` from `ReactDOM`:

 ```js
 import React from 'react'